hasanovbatyr/vuedraggable-multi/README.md

 **Do not use in conjunction with value prop.**

 #### All sortable options
-New in version 2.19

-Sortable options can be set directly as vue.draggable props since version 2.19.
+Sortable options can be set directly as vue.draggable props since

 This means that all [sortable option](https://github.com/RubaXa/Sortable#options) are valid sortable props with the notable exception of all the method starting by "on" as draggable component expose the same API via events.